newcomb-luke/kerbalobjects.rs/docs/KSM-file-format.md

 At the end of that, the Debug Section is reached. %D is read, and the next byte after that is a 1, meaning that range indexes will only be 1 byte wide.

 In this case there is only one Debug Entry.
 The next two bytes are 0x01 and 0x00, which encodes the line number of 1.
 Then the next byte is 0x01, meaning that there is only 1 range.
 That range is 0x06 to 0x18, or indexes 6 to 24.
-If you do the math, you will find out that bytes 6 through 24 means all of the Code Sections, from the Argument Section to the Debug Section, or the entire code of the file.
+If you do the math, you will find out that bytes 6 through 24 mean all of the Code Sections, from the Argument Section to the Debug Section, or the entire code of the file.
 This encodes that all of the code in this file is from source line 1.

 The KerboScript that this KSM File could have been created by compiling could be: